Citizenry/platform/docs/development-and-code/setup_alternatives/platform_release_install.md

 We recommend most users install the latest release.

-If you're a developer and you want to extend Ushahidi or contribute to our code, follow the development install instructions in [the README](https://github.com/ushahidi/platform/blob/develop/README.md).
+If you're a developer and you want to extend StreetSignal or contribute to our code, follow the development install instructions in [the README](https://github.com/streetsignal/platform/blob/develop/README.md).

 ## Installing the latest release

 The release bundles are pre-built compressed files for you, which don't require further building or downloading.
 These files bundles are available from the platform-release repository in Github.
-The files are named ushahidi-platorm-release-vX.Y.Z.tar.gz .
+The files are named streetsignal-platorm-release-vX.Y.Z.tar.gz .

-If you are in a shared hosting solution and not sure if it supports Ushahidi, you should check the requirements with your provider.
+If you are in a shared hosting solution and not sure if it supports StreetSignal, you should check the requirements with your provider.

 The installation procedure will vary depending on your setup, but the requirements in all cases are